-The Waseda University Institute for Research in Contemporary Political and Economic Affairs was established in 1978 with the aims of pursuing interdisciplinary research and analysis of contemporary issues, and making policy proposals concerning people in all strata of society.
+Waseda Institute of political Economy was established in 1978 with the aims of pursuing interdisciplinary research and analysis of contemporary issues, and making policy proposals concerning people in all strata of society.
 As a research institute affiliated with the Faculty of Political Science and Economics, the Institute does not merely support and promote the research activities of the Faculty; it also serves as one of Waseda University’s key political and economic research institutions in its own right.
 Though primarily engaged in research on political and economic affairs, the Institute also carries on the University’s long tradition of involvement in journalism and mass communications.
 Indeed, analysis of and research into issues of contemporary mass communications and journalism from the standpoint of politics and economics have been objectives of the Institute since its inception.

 In recent years, the Institute has broadened the scope of its activities.
-It is strengthening ties with other institutes to conduct joint research on the environment and energy, contribute to building the new field of Sustainability Science, pursue integrated EU studies, gather materials (including magazines, newspapers, and opinion polls) concerning the postwar period, and engage in systematic studies of postwar history.
+It is strengthening ties with other institutes to conduct joint research on the environment-energy and medical development contribute to building the new field of Sustainability Science, pursue integrated EU studies, gather materials (including magazines, newspapers, and opinion polls) concerning the postwar period, and engage in systematic studies of postwar history.

 The Institute is currently pursuing 23 research projects (with 11 research committees funded by the Institute and 12 receiving funding from outsidesources; two others involve special committees).
 All of them revolve around full-time faculty members from the Faculty of Political Science and Economics, as well as specially appointed researchers and cooperating researchers selected from a wide range of sources both inside and outside Waseda University.